chelseaparlett/CPSC230ParlettPelleriti/Classwork/Class6.md

 3. Use the code from  the last classwork to ask  the user  for a number between 3 and 100, store the input  in the variable k.

 print all the prime numbers between 2 and k (including 2 and  k).
-Use *continue* to immediately move on to  the next number if you find a divisor that is not 1 or  itself.
+Use *break* to immediately move on to  the next number if you find a divisor that is not 1 or  itself.

 HINT: you only need to check if a number is divisible numbers LESS than it.